 - Most classes will start at 9:00 am, so students should plan on driving up early or arriving at their hotel the night before (book your hotels early).

-- To allow students to make more progress on their projects, lunch will be provided out on the farm (under a shade tree), and will be included in the price of the classes (rather than driving 10 minutes to nearby restaurants).
+- To allow students to make more progress on their projects, lunch will be provided out on the farm, and will be included in the price of the classes (rather than driving to restaurants).
 The lucky classes will get to have some of my hickory-smoked pulled pork barbecue!

 - Each student will have a traditional workbench to work on, and students are welcome to bring their own sharpened hand tools.
 But all necessary hand tools will be provided.